-Vice Chancellor, Professor Dr Nasir Hayat, as patron was always encouraging and providing critical feedback on various aspects.
+Vice Chancellor, Professor Dr. Shahid Munir (TI) and Pro Vice Chancellor, Professor Dr. Nasir Hayat, as patron were always encouraging and providing critical feedback on various aspects.
 His support in our endeavors is gratefully acknowledged.
-Special thanks to all Chairpersons of the departments and Registrar who provided us necessary information for inclusion in this prospectus.
+Special thanks to all chairpersons of the departments and Registrar who provided us necessary information for inclusion in this prospectus.
 Team that put in extraordinary hard work in preparing the actual prospectus needs special mention and acknowledgement.

 Dr. Hasan Erteza Gelani and Mr. Noor-ud-Din Muhammad Jahangir were instrumental in preparing editing and finalizing the information provided by the departments and institutes.
 Convener Admission Committee compiled and finalized the regulations portion of the prospectus.
-Rana Naveed, Muhammad Asif and Javed Iqbal were always there to help the teams working on the prospectus.
+Naveed Ahmad Rana (Assistant Registrar), played phenomenal role in leading and performing administrative task of admission Cell along with his team Muhammad Asif and Javed Iqbal.
+Mr. Umer Younas played an important role to make prospectus available on the website and accessible to larger audience.